Connect(ed):

 Synod Assembly Offering

-The Synod Council has designated the offering for the 2023 Synod Assembly to go to Rural Ministry in the South Dakota Synod.
+The Synod Council has designated the offering for the 2024 Synod Assembly to go to the Neighbors in Solidarity Ministries of the South Dakota Synod.